 Chapter 13 bankruptcy helps consumers restructure their debt with a 3 to 5 year repayment plan.
 Chapter 7 bankruptcy may seem like the best chapter to file when seeking debt relief by getting debt eliminated or discharged.
 But debt relief can also be obtained in Chapter 13, even though the process is more complex than Chapter 7.
 Debt relief in Chapter 13 gives the consumer multiple advantages.

-The following questions are commonly asked by consumers considering Chapter 13 bankruptcy:
+Questions are commonly asked by consumers considering Chapter 13:

 How much will I pay each month with the repayment plan?